 Money & Credit Cards

-China is still largely a cash-based society.
+China is still largely a cash-based society (unless you use a local mobile payment method).
 Major credit cards like Visa, Mastercard and American Express are not common or accepted anywhere other than hotels and major department stores in touristy areas (especially outside of Beijing and Shanghai).
 We suggest exchanging cash before you arrive or use the ATM just after you arrive.
 Most ATMs will accept foreign bank cards without a problem.
 If you don’t travel often, make sure your bank or credit card company know you’ll be visiting China to avoid problems.

 Phones & SIM Cards